 In finding the right activity for everyone in your class, consider both online and “unplugged” options that do not require computers.
 Unplugged activities allow students to get hands on with computer science concepts.
 The Big Event puts teachers in control over the actions of students, allowing for a great opportunity to tailor the content to the abilities of each student.

 For other students, the accommodations available on the computer may allow them to participate better than an unplugged choice.
-For example, students with hearing impairments can participate fully in the online tutorials.
+For example, students who are deaf or hard of hearing can participate fully in the online tutorials.

 The most inclusive choice may also depend on whether you have an accessible computer lab or laptops.